 We hope you agree, it's worth every penny and worth learning more about.
-Please take the time to review this report.
-It provides details about the source and quality of your drinking water using data from water quality testing conducted in your local water system through December 2011.
-For an electronic copy of this report, visit us online at www.amwater.com/caaw/.
+Please, take the time to review this report.
+It provides details about the sources and quality of your drinking water using the data from water quality testing conducted in your water system through December 2012.
+For an electronic copy of this report, visit us on line at: www.amwater.com/caaw/.
+Thanks for allowing us to serve you.